OnsenUI/react-onsenui/README.md

 # React Components for Onsen UI

 [Onsen UI](https://onsen.io/2/) is a UI component library for hybrid mobile apps.
 It provides components for navigation, forms, tabs, Material Design, infinite lists and much more.

+It can be used to build hybrid apps with [Cordova](https://cordova.apache.org/) and [PhoneGap](http://phonegap.com/) but can also run in the browser.

 To learn how to use these components, please refer to [the documentation](https://onsen.io/v2/docs/guide/react/index.html).